fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

 ## Conclusion

-Thanks to the `Moose-Easy` and `PlantUMLPharoGizmo` tools shown in this post, Moose should be more accessible.
+Thanks to the `Moose-Easy` and `PlantUMLPharoGizmo` tools shown in this post, we have shown a relatively easy way to analyze Java projects with Moose.

+## Acknowledgements

+I am grateful to Professor Stéphane Ducasse and the entire RMoD team for their generosity during my 2018-2019 sabbatical at INRIA Nord Europe Lille.
+Thanks to them I learned so much about Pharo, Moose and a positive team culture in open source software engineering.